membase/cucumberl/README.markdown

     make test

 There's are sample feature files (examples/features) and step definitions (in examples/src).
+Running `make test` will execute these too.

-You can try them out like this:
+You can also run them by hand, for example...

-    cd examples && make

-For example, here's a sample run...

-    examples $ make
+    examples $ ../cucumberl
-    test -d ebin || mkdir ebin
-    erl -pa ebin -make
-    ../cucumberl
     Feature: Addition                                                :1
       In order to avoid silly mistakes                               :2 As a math idiot                                                :3